liferay/liferay-docs-dxp-cloud/user/articles/03-dev-lifecycle/04-persistent-file-system.markdown

 ## Sharing Volumes Between Different Services

-Because all volumes in an environment are shared, you can share content between two or more services.
-You do this by specifying the service's ID and the location of the content to share, in the service's `LCP.json`.
+Because all volumes in an environment are shared, you can share content between services.
+You do this by setting the service's ID and location (absolute path) of the content to share, in in the service's `LCP.json`.
 For example, this service (`service1`) shares photos from `/photos`:

 ```json
 {